cezarovici/goLayouter/README.md

 ```

 ## Conclusion
-Go Layout Creator simplifies the process of creating Go application layouts.
-By automating the process of creating folders and files, developers can save time and reduce the likelihood of errors.
-With its package name, change directory, file creation, and line indentation functionality, Go Layout Creator is a valuable tool for developers looking to improve their workflow.
+Go Layout Creator simplifies the process of creating Go application layouts by automating the creation of folders and files, saving developers time and reducing the likelihood of errors.
+Its functionality includes setting package names, changing directories, creating files, and indenting lines, making it a valuable tool for developers seeking to improve their workflow.